allisonk2277/passwords/docs/index.md

 1. Flip a coin 80 times.
 Each time, if it comes up as heads, write down a 0.
 If it comes up tails, write down a 1.
   * Example: your results are 01010011111001100010110110100010110011100010000100010011011010101100111100011111.
+  * We can just as easily use dice rolls to generate entropy instead of flipping coins.
+To maximize the number of bits gained per roll, we could use a scheme where a roll of 1-4 generates 2 bits and a roll of 5-6 generates one bit.
-2. Convert this bit sequence into a single integer in the range [0, 2^80).
+2. Convert this bit sequence into a single integer in the range [0, 2^80 - 1].
 Call that integer X.
   * Example: X = 396202457632453138501407.
 3. Decide on what elements you want your password to consist of.
 For example, you might want your password to be lowercase letters and digits (I will notate this as [a-z0-9]).
 There are 26 + 10 = 36 possible characters.
 We now convert X into base-36, which is written as a list of integers [a1, a2, a3, ..., aN].
 These are the coefficients of each power of 36, and each will be in the range [0, 35].
   * Example: 1 28 18 23 20 19 1 9 8 12 15 28 13 29 21 27.